Ventura Construction Accident Attorneys

 Construction workers are vulnerable to severe injuries while at work.
 Falling debris, defective machinery, negligent subcontractors, and many other hazards can contribute to dangerous, potentially fatal conditions.

 If you are injured in a construction accident, the lawyers at Rose, Klein & Marias, LLP can help.
-Our Ventura construction accident lawyers will advocate aggressively for your highest possible settlement, guiding you through each stage of the litigation process.
+Our Ventura construction accident attorneys will advocate aggressively for your highest possible settlement, guiding you through each stage of the litigation process.
+Contact us online or call us at (805) 642-7101 to schedule a free case evaluation.

 Why Choose Us for Your Construction Accident Claim